khakhalin/MTG/README.md

-R Analyses of Magic the Gathering data
+Statistical Analyses of Magic the Gathering data
 ========================================

 This is a collection of scripts to analyze draft logs from [Draftsim.com](http://draftsim.com) site.
-The project is supported by a small team of people (Arseny Khakhalin, Bobby Mills, Dan Trocha, and Henry Ward), and we are gradually writing the results of these analyses up, as a series of blog posts.
-As of Nov 2018 we published 3 posts:
+The project is supported by a small team of people (Arseny Khakhalin, Bobby Mills, Dan Trocha, Daniel Brooks, and Henry Ward).
+We are gradually writing up the results of these analyses, as a series of blog posts.
+As of Dec 2018, we published 3 posts:

 1. [Basic analysis](https://draftsim.com/blog/draft-data-analysis/) - introducing the co-drafting distances, and MDS scaling.
 2. [Changes in drafting](https://draftsim.com/blog/m19-format-evolution/) : drafting of the same set early in the season, compared to late  in the season.
 Also, statistics of color preferences (aka Guilds) among players.